Vineet-bellary/weapon-surveillance-dashboard/README.md

 If a model file is present in `backend/models`, it can be loaded through the backend model manager.

+Model weights are availabe to copy in Capstone Google drive `dashboard/models_dashboard_weights`

 ## Troubleshooting

 ### Backend does not start